(click any image to enlarge)

 A typical ship casino has one poker table, four to six blackjack tables, one or two roulette tables, one Caribbean Stud table, and one or two craps tables.
 The less popular table games may be open only during peak times or upon customer request.
 Table game minimums are typically $5 or $10, with low maximums on roulette ($200), Caribbean stud ($100) and craps ($300).
 Some blackjack tables have maximums of up to $2,000.
 According to casino brochures, high maximums can be arranged in advance of the cruise.
 There is also a tucked-away blackjack pit with two or three tables for semi-private higher minimum action.

 As with the slot games, table game rules are not as good as many onshore casinos.
 Craps tables offer 3X/4X/5X free odds behind the Pass Line.
-Blackjack pays even money for bets less than $10, and 6-to-5 for bets of $10 or more.
+Blackjack pays 6-to-5 most of the tie, but tables with minimums of $25 or more will pay 3-to-2.
 Resplitting after Aces is not allowed, and most tables allow doubling only on 9, 10 or 11.

 Normally, a player has to accrue 1,500 points to get free drinks while playing in the casino (see Players Club below).
-However, people traveling on a Seven Stars Voyage automatically get a card entitling them to drinks.
-Free drinks include draft beer, well drinks, and basic fruity drinks such as pina coladas.
-You don’t have to be actively playing to get drinks but can get them from the casino bar when it is open.
-Considering that an adult beverage is typically $5+, this is a decent benefit.
+However, people traveling on a Seven Stars Voyage automatically get a card entitling them to drinks while they're playing in the casino.
+Free drinks include draft and bottled beer, well drinks, and basic fruity drinks such as pina coladas.
+Considering that an adult beverage is a minimum of $5 or more, this is a decent benefit.

 On sea days, there will be a few casino promotions.